awsdocs/aws-resource-groups-user-guide/doc_source/resource-groups.md

 **Important**
 Do not store personally identifiable information \(PII\) or other confidential or sensitive information in tags\.
 We use tags to provide you with billing and administration services\.
 Tags are not intended to be used for private or sensitive data\.

-For more information about tagging, see [Tag Editor](tag-editor.md) in this guide\.
+For more information about tagging, see the [Tag Editor User Guide](https://docs.aws.amazon.com/tag-editor/latest/userguide)\.
 You can tag [supported resources](supported-resources.md) by using Tag Editor, and some additional resources by using tagging functionality in the service console in which you create and manage the resource\.